 This section addresses energy efficiency from a broad land use management perspective, as well as site specific renewable energy installations.
-The site-specific energy installations addressed in these guidelines include:
+The site-specific energy installations addressed in these norms and standards include:

 - Solar Water Heaters

 - Photovoltaics

 - Wind Turbines

 The above are the most common installations that have a Land Use Management implication.